 This statement covers the activities of The Richmond Fellowship Scotland:

 The Richmond Fellowship Scotland is a charity which supports approximately 2400 people across Scotland with a broad range of needs to live as independently as possible in their own homes and communities.

 We are a large provider of social care services in Scotland, providing personalised, high-quality community-based support services for those who require support in their lives.
 Some may have mental health difficulties, learning disabilities or autism; others may have dementia, alcohol or drug issues or forensic backgrounds.

-We have 55 services registered with and inspected by the Care Inspectorate in both rural and urban settings, employing more than 3000 staff.
-Our funding comes primarily from 27 Scottish Health and Social Care Partnerships (96.2%), and a small amount (3.8%) is from self-funded clients.
+We have 52 services registered with and inspected by the Care Inspectorate in both rural and urban settings, employing more than 3500 staff.

 The organisation currently operates in Scotland only.

 TRFS is committed to ensuring that there is no modern slavery or human trafficking in any part of our business.
 We act ethically and with integrity in all our business relationships and in our relationships with our own employees.
 We apply consistent and appropriate recruitment and selection activities, and take steps to comply with all legal requirements, ensuring fairness, equality and consistency.